lanl/LaGriT/docs/pages/docs/commands/main_interpolate.md

 The `interpolate` (or `intrp`) command is used to interpolate attribute values from nodes or elements of a source mesh to node or element attributes of a sink mesh.
 Normally the source grid is coarser or the same resolution as the sink grid.
-Consider using **`upscale`** to assign values from high resolution to coaser resolution.
+Consider using **`upscale`** to assign values from source high resolution to sink coarse resolution.

-The `map` method replaces the command `doping/integer1` which copied source itetclr values to sink imt values.
-The `voronoi` method replaces `doping/integer2` which copied nearest node source imt to sink imt.
+Note `interpolate/map` replaces the command `doping/integer1` which copied source itetclr values to sink imt values. `interpolate/voronoi` replaces `doping/integer2` which copied nearest node source imt to sink imt.
-`continuous` evolved from the `doping/table` command.
-These commands are still similar to the old versions except that they have been generalized to include user chosen attributes and more element types.
+`interpolate/continuous` evolved from the `doping/table` command.
+These commands are still similar to the old versions except that they have been generalized to include user chosen attributes and expanded options.

-The `interpolate` methods depend on the location of sink nodes as they relate to the source grid nodes or elements.
-The interpolations are from either source nodes or elements on to sink points.
-The `interpolate` values are written to the indicated sink attribute for each sink point.
-If the indicated sink attribute is of element type, then the centroids for each element are calculated and used for the interpolated sink points.

 ## SYNTAX